eigerco/pallet-move/doc/tutorial.md

     ------------------------------------------------------------------------------------------------------------------------------------------------------------
 2. Now, again using Alice's account, buy a coin with a `buy_coin.mv` script:
-  - _Hint: Because the price of a washing coin is `1 UNIT`, we need to write a cheque with a value of at least `1000000000000` balances._
+  - _Hint: Because the price of a washing coin is `1 UNIT`, we need to write a cheque with a value of at least `1000000000000`._
     <details>
     <summary>Click here to unlock the hidden command for the above action.</summary>